sachinssoni98/Bound-Service/README.md

 # Bound-Service
-This code for generating random number using bound service.
+This code is for generating random number using bound service.